The Flask Mega-Tutorial Part XVI: Full-Text Search

 And now that there are two documents in this index, I can issue a free-form search.
 In this example, I'm going to search for this test:

-The response from the es.search() call is a Python dictionary with the search results:
+The response from the es.search() call is a response object that wraps a Python dictionary with the search results:

 'timed_out': False,